UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the main page presenting a specific node.
   2. Left panel now shows that node name and description with "Delete Node" button on the right.
   3. User clicks the "Delete Node" button.
-  4. Delete node dialog is opened with warning about the non-recoverable deletion of the node and all of its links.
+  4. Delete node confirmation dialog is opened with warning about the non-recoverable deletion of the "node_name" and all of its links.
   5. User clicks the "Cancel" button.
   6. Delete node dialog is closed without deleting the node.
   7. User clicks the "Delete Node" button again.
-  8. Delete node dialog is opened with the same warning.
+  8. Delete node confirmation dialog is opened with the same warning.
   9. User clicks the "Delete" button.
   10. That node and all of its links are deleted from the graph structure.
   11. Page now shows the list of all remaining nodes and links.

 [Back to top](#user-stories)

+## Link removal

+Steps:

+  1. User gets to the main page presenting a specific node with a specific linked node selected.
+  2. Right panel now shows the list of links to/from the selected node from/to the current node.
+  3. User clicks the "Delete Link" button next to the specific link.
+  4. Delete link confirmation dialog is opened.
+  5. The warning there is about the non-recoverable deletion of the link from "from_node_name" to "to_node_name".
+  6. User clicks the "Cancel" button.
+  7. Delete link dialog is closed without deleting the link.
+  8. User clicks the "Delete Link" button again.
+  9. Delete link confirmation dialog is opened with the same warning.
+  10. User clicks the "Delete" button.
+  11. That link is deleted from the graph structure.
+  12. Left panel still shows the current node information.
+  13. The deleted link is no longer present in the right panel.

 ## Main page without any nodes